Here’s the simian scoop.

 View our Residents page to view species of monkeys that we will be housing, once buildings are constructed.

-We expect it will take us 6-18 months to raise $385,000 which will cover the construction of our first primate sanctuary enclosure (spacious indoor greenhouse environments attached to outdoor enclosures that will house up to 15 monkeys), a house for animal care staff, a waste-storage/composting site, a perimeter fence (required by the USDA), and six months of operating costs.
+$385,000 will cover the construction of our first primate sanctuary enclosure (spacious indoor greenhouse environments attached to outdoor enclosures that will house up to 15 monkeys), a house for animal care staff, a waste-storage/composting site, a perimeter fence (required by the USDA), and six months of operating costs.

 To serve as a prototype for other communities to establish their own sustainable sanctuaries so that the thousands of primates who have a chance at retirement can live at a peaceful and spacious sanctuary.

 We purchased 17 acres of land in Westfield, WI in 2015.
 We constructed a nature trail, installed a driveway and parking lot, and began construction on the monkey sanctuary in the fall of 2015 and we have been building what we can afford.
 Due to the angel lenders, Patrick and Mari Buchholz, who want to see the sanctuary built, and many generous supporters, our goal is to help three rhesus monkeys by October 31st, 2017.

 We also host various fundraisers throughout the year to generate monthly income and to stay in the public eye.

 We anticipate building up to five separate building structures (capacity of 100 monkeys) gradually over the next twenty years.

 We never want to reach our capacity, however, as we aim to place monkeys at species-appropriate monkey sanctuaries throughout the country when space is available.

 Economic Impact Statement

 Primates Incorporated will involve the local and surrounding communities in the following ways: